Beargod-MCTC/Beargod-MCTC/README.md

 ## Hi there 👋
 My name is Josie.

-I go to MCTC for Web and Mobile App Developement
+I go to MCTC for Cybersecurity and Infrastructure Architecture

-I am currently learning Java, HTML, and COMPTIA A+.
+I am currently taking a COMPTIA A+ Plus course and fast tracking my degree.

 Pronouns: She/They